annashipman/annashipman.github.io/_posts/2021-01-01-meeting-everyone.md

 There were two very valuable things about this for me.

 The first was getting an idea of what change was needed.
 These meetings gave me a brilliant insight that wasn't available elsewhere.
-Patterns started emerging very quickly, and formed the basis of my [tech strategy](https://medium.com/ft-product-technology/the-difficult-teenage-years-setting-tech-strategy-after-a-launch-7f42eb94a424).
+Patterns started emerging very quickly, and formed the basis of our [tech strategy](https://medium.com/ft-product-technology/the-difficult-teenage-years-setting-tech-strategy-after-a-launch-7f42eb94a424).

 The second was building relationships.
-I have a big team, around 50 engineers, and a lot of the people I had 1:1s with I would not have come into contact with during the course of the ordinary working week.
+A lot of the people I had 1:1s with I would not have come into contact with during the course of the ordinary working week.
 It would have taken time to meet everyone at socials, and it wouldn't have been the same quality of conversation.
-I still feel, two years on, that I know a bit about all the people I had those conversations with which has felt to me like a good foundation for our subsequent conversations.
+I still feel, two years on, that I know a bit about all the people I had those conversations with, which has felt to me like a good foundation for our subsequent conversations.

 It was also good, as someone who is a bit shy, to have names to faces quite quickly and people to say hello to when walking round the office.